A Bayesian approach to functional regression: theory and computation: Experimental results

 \section{Experimental results}

 In this section we present the results of the experiments carried out to test the performance of our Bayesian methods in different scenarios, together with an overview of their computational implementation.
-Further details such as simulation parameters or algorithmic decisions, as well as additional experiments, figures and tables are provided in Appendices~\ref{app:model-choice},~\ref{app:experiments} and~\ref{app:source-code}, while the code itself is publicly available on GitHub at \url{https://github.com/antcc/rk-bfr-jump}.
+Further details such as simulation parameters, execution times or algorithmic decisions, as well as additional experiments, figures and tables are provided in Appendices~\ref{app:model-choice},~\ref{app:experiments} and~\ref{app:source-code}, while the code itself is publicly available on GitHub at \url{https://github.com/antcc/rk-bfr-jump}.

-For simulated data we consider \(n=200\) training samples and \(n'=100\) testing samples on an equispaced grid of \(100\) points on \([0, 1]\), and for the real data sets we perform a 66\%/33\% train/test split.
-We fit our models on the training data, using RJMCMC to approximate the posterior, and then use the test set for out-of-sample predictions.
+For simulated data we consider \(n=200\) training samples and \(n'=100\) testing samples, with functional regressors measured on an equispaced grid of \(100\) points on \([0, 1]\), and for the real data sets we perform a 66\%/33\% train/test split.
+We fit our models on the training data, using RJMCMC to sample from the approximate posterior, and then compute out-of-sample predictions on the testing set.
 We independently repeat the whole process 10 times (each with a different train/test configuration) to account for the stochasticity in the sampling step, and average the results across these executions.
 For the purposes of prediction we consider the point statistics \textit{trimmed mean} (10\%), \textit{median} and \textit{mode} to aggregate together predictions and summarize parameters (see Section~\ref{sec:rjmcmc}).
 Moreover, the values of \(\{t_j\}\) that fall outside the specified grid are truncated to the nearest neighbor in the grid, with the additional restriction that time instants in different components of our models cannot be equal.